Slide 2 of 18

 Slide 13 of 18

 Keny's Donuts, Petaluma: This doughnut shop has been around since 1984 and has been a favorite among Petaluma high-schoolers for decades and, more recently, doughnut-lovers on the Save Sonoma County Restaurants page.
-"This is not the hipster, organic doughnuts place...this is Sunday morning I want a good donut!" says Dara Krahne Peloquin.
-202 Douglas St, Petaluma, Facebook.
+"This is not the hipster, organic doughnuts place...this is Sunday morning I want a good donut!" said Dara Krahne Peloquin.
+202 Douglas St., Petaluma, Facebook.
 (Courtesy of Keny's Donuts)

 Slide 14 of 18

-Dunkin’, Petaluma, Santa Rosa, Windsor: The first outpost of this East Coast and Midwest doughnut favorite, aka Dunkin’ Donuts, arrived in Petaluma to the delight of transplants.
+Dunkin’, Petaluma, Santa Rosa, Windsor: The first outpost of this East Coast and Midwest doughnut favorite arrived in Petaluma to the delight of transplants.
 In addition to their legendary coffee, they have doughnuts in every flavor of the rainbow.
-Because that’s what doughnuts are made of, rainbows and love.
+Because that’s what doughnuts are made of: rainbows and love.
 Now also in Santa Rosa and Windsor.
-435 N McDowell Blvd.
-Suite 50, Petaluma; 138-A Calistoga Rd, Santa Rosa and 2739 Santa Rosa Ave., Santa Rosa; 6650 Hembree Lane, Windsor.
+435 N. McDowell Blvd.
+Suite 50, Petaluma; 138-A Calistoga Road, Santa Rosa; 2739 Santa Rosa Ave., Santa Rosa; 6650 Hembree Lane, Windsor.
 (Pere Rubi/shutterstock.com)

 Slide 15 of 18

 Sunrise Donuts, Petaluma: Chocolate cake and blueberry doughnuts are special favorites at this neighborhood spot.
+“Boy, it's safe to say it would take a lot to make me get emotional about donuts, but Sunrise Donuts made it happen!” said one enthusiastic reviewer.
 Takeout.
-68 E Washington St., Petaluma, 707-762-6601.
+68 E. Washington St., Petaluma, 707-762-6601.
 (Yelp)

 Slide 16 of 18